 Because you want to nurture your yeast and bacteria with ample food.
 By keeping only a small amount of starter and feeding it, there will be plenty of food to feed those organisms.

-Delicious sourdough discard recipes
+Delicious discarded sourdough starter recipes

 Sourdough starter troubleshooting FAQs